 In Georgia, name change takes place in a number of ways, as per the laid out legal process.
 Nonetheless, like in many other jurisdictions, the procedure has some unique traits that you need to know before going ahead with a name change.

 After getting married in Georgia, a marriage certificate is provided showing that you have been married legally.
-The document is very important since it will serve as a testimony of your marriage and will come in handy in completing a number of procedures.
+The document is important since it will serve as a proof of your marriage and will come in handy in completing a number of procedures.

 Remember to apply for a marriage license bearing the last name that you would like to use henceforth.
 You also have a number of name change options in Georgia apart from taking your spouse's.